ManMadePancake/ManMadePancake/README.md

 - 👋 Hi, I’m Andres Arzola
 - 👀 I’m interested in exploring the landscape of computer engineering.
-- 🌱 I’m a junior in Computer Engineering and have learned about embedded systems, computer architecture, hardware design languages, and computer science.
+- 🌱 I’m a senior in Computer Engineering and have learned about embedded systems, computer architecture, hardware design languages, and computer science.
 - 📫 How to reach me: Message me through LinkedIn at https://www.linkedin.com/in/andres-arzola-867398255/

 <!---